Groq IPO Dreams Crushed by Nvidia “Non-Exclusive” Agreement

 Here’s an interview with Groq CEO Jonathan Ross.
 He talks about breaking speed records:

-Groq is a venture-backed startup.
-Its equity ownership participants include the founders, employees, and several venture capital firms.
+Groq was a venture-backed startup.
+Its equity ownership participants included the founders, employees, and several venture capital firms.

-Prominent venture capital investors include (but are not limited to) Blackrock, Cisco, KDDI, Tiger Global Management, Neuberger Berman, Samsung Catalyst Fund, Global Brain, Infinitum Partners, IronArc Ventures, Millennia Capital, and Type One Ventures.
+Prominent venture capital investors included (but are not limited to) Blackrock, Disruptive, Cisco, Deutsche Telekom, KDDI, Tiger Global Management, Neuberger Berman, Samsung Catalyst Fund, Global Brain, Infinitum Partners, IronArc Ventures, Millennia Capital, and Type One Ventures.

 Funding Rounds